 Species interactions, in the form of a trophic cascade, modified the effect of temperature on net ecosystem oxygen production (NEP) and respiration (ER) (Tables 1, 2, Fig 3, Supplementary material 2).
 Based on the inclusion of a temperature x trophic treatment interaction term in the best model for both NEP and ER (Table 1), we would reject the ‘first-order metabolic scaling’ hypothesis (Fig 1B, E) that effects of temperature on net ecosystem oxygen fluxes were independent of species interactions.
 The estimated across-system temperature dependence of NEP was the strongest (Fig 3 Bi) in algae-only communities, and confidence intervals for the temperature dependence term include 0 for the systems with predators.
-Net ecosystem respiration (ER) also increased with temperature across ecosystems (Fig 3 C), consistent with the predicted ER = -0.65 eV in systems with consumers, and only the activation energy estimate for systems with predators suggest a weak or absent effect of temperature.
+Net ecosystem respiration (ER) also increased with temperature across ecosystems (Fig 3 C), consistent with the predicted ER = -0.65 eV in systems with herbivores [and predators??], and only the activation energy estimate for systems with predators suggest a weak or absent effect of temperature.
 Still, our conclusion remains somewhat equivocal, because confidence intervals for activation energies overlap across trophic treatments (Fig 3B-C) so although model selection suggests trophic structure is informative, differences in activation energy estimates are not significant among trophic treatments.

-Over time, temperature varied within our experimental ecosystems (Fig S1C).
-Our models of algal biomass and net ecosystem oxygen fluxes controlled for effects of temperature variation over time on ecosystem fluxes and biomass (Methods).
-Within-ecosystem trends in biomass associated with temperature differed starkly from effects of temperature among ecosystems (Fig 3A).
-Within communities, higher temperatures were associated with higher phytoplankton standing stocks (light lines indicate within-system patterns in Fig 3), contrary to the among-ecosystem pattern (bold lines indicate among group pattern).
-Within ecosystems, effects of temperature variation over time on chlorophyll a varied among trophic level, with the steepest effects apparent in the AG treatments (Fig 3Aii).
-Net ecosystem oxygen production varied within systems with temperature, and this temperature effect interacted with both the species interaction treatment and the overall average tank temperature.
+In addition to the variation among ecosystems in temperature that was the main focus of our analysis (Methods), temperature varied within our experimental ecosystems over time (Fig S1C).
+Effects of temporal temperature variation on biomass differed starkly from effects of temperature among ecosystems (Fig 3A).
+Within ecosystems, higher temperatures were associated with higher phytoplankton standing stocks (light lines indicate within-system patterns in Fig 3), contrary to the among-ecosystem pattern (bold lines indicate among group pattern) of lower biomass at warmer temperatures.
+Within ecosystems, effects of temporal temperature variation depended on trophic structure treatment, with the strongest effects of within-ecosystem temperature variation apparent in the AG treatments (Fig 3Aii).
+Net ecosystem oxygen production varied with temperature within ecosystems, and this temperature effect interacted with both the species interaction treatment and the overall average tank temperature.
 Net ecosystem respiration varied within ecosystems over time, but this variation did not depend on temperature treatment or trophic level (Table 1).

 Discussion